Wisconsin Court Records

 Circuit court

 Wisconsin circuit courts serve as the state’s single-level trial courts.
 They have original jurisdiction to hear and decide on all criminal cases (misdemeanors and felonies) in the state.
-Circuit courts also have appellate jurisdiction to hear appeal cases from the municipal courts.
+Circuit courts also have appellate jurisdiction to hear appeals from the municipal courts.

 Municipal Courts